deanturpin/germs.dev/posts/hallmark.md

----
-title: hallmarks
-date: 2022-01-08
-tags:
-- gold
-- silver
-- metal
----

 # Hallmarks

 ## The standard mark
-### The fineness of the material, purity measured in parts per 1000.
+Describes the fineness of the material, which is purity measured in parts per 1000.

 | Purity | Gold | Silver |
 | --- | --- | --- |